junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Why are you still here?
 How possibly far can Kevin run and hide half a tablet?
 GO FIND IT!
 ALL OF YOU!"
 Crowley growls with pure rage.

-"Yes, your majesty!"
+"Yes, Your Majesty!"
 The demons are way too eager to leave the throne room than they usually are.
-They disappear in black smokes, and the room vibrates with the change of energy shifting, the windows trembling, threatening to shatter
+They disappear in black smokes, and the room vibrates with the change of energy shifting, the windows trembling, threatening to shatter.

-Crowley doesn't notice, but the angel warding sigils on those windows are fading quickly.
+Crowley doesn't notice, but the angel warding sigils on those windows are fading quickly just as the quake lasts -- the energy isn't just transiting from inside the Hell to the outside.

+But he is too distracted.

+Crowley's phone rings.

-He is even more distracted to notice a thin layer of angelic light starts encircling the angel tablet he left under his throne, because his phone rings.
+"King of Hell," Crowley talks to the speaker, stepping away from the throne seat, pacing toward one of the spider-web-shattered window, glancing at the dark nothing on the other side.
+He's too distracted to notice a thin layer of angelic light starts encircling the angel table he left under the throne seat.

-"King of Hell," Crowley talks to the speaker.

-On the other side, two young demons stand under a sign of a Devil's depiction by the side of a remote country road.
+On the other end of the phone, two young demons stand under a sign of a Devil's depiction by the side of a remote country road.
 "I think we found it!
 The ground is newly covered, we just have to dig deeper."

 "I'll be right --" Crowley answers, and teleports to the site. "-- there."